koajs/ejs/README.md

 * cache: cache compiled templates (default `true`).
 * debug: debug flag (default `false`).
 * delimiter: character to use with angle brackets for open / close (default `%`).
+* async: When true, EJS will use an async function for rendering.
+Depends on async/await support in the JS runtime.

 ### Layouts